< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

 On April 13, 2008, the Seattle SuperSonics play their final NBA game in Seattle, thus ending a 41-year run as one of the city's most successful sports franchises.
 A KeyArena crowd of 15,000 -- huge by the standards of this final, sorry season -- chants "Save Our Sonics!"
 They also direct an obscene chant toward Clay Bennett, the Sonics owner who plans to move the franchise to Oklahoma City.
 Former Sonics star Gary Payton is introduced in the stands and is greeted with a long, heartfelt standing ovation.
 Rookie star Kevin Durant says, "I almost cried, to be honest with you" (Bell).
-Other icons of the team's glorious past is in evidence, including the banner from the team's 1979 NBA championship -- Seattle's only major men's pro sports championship.
+Other icons of the team's glorious past are in evidence, including the banner from the team's 1979 NBA championship -- in 2008 still Seattle's only major men's pro sports championship.
 The Sonics, inspired by this outpouring of fan emotion, pull off a comeback 99-95 victory over the Dallas Mavericks.
 In the larger sense, however, there will be no miracle comeback for the Seattle Sonics.
 They will soon cease to exist.

 The SuperSonics' demise was set in motion a year-and-a-half earlier, when an ownership group led by Clay Bennett purchased the team in October 2006.

 Bennett, an Oklahoma City oilman, said at the time that he wanted the team to remain in Seattle.
 Yet Bennett had already made it clear that -- if the team were to remain viable in Seattle -- a new modern arena had to be built.
 And he wanted the state or city to foot a large portion of the bill.